 Was she just playing?
 Not at all!
-She was using a Play-doh mat I created of Psalm 23.
+She was using a Play-doh mat I created of Psalm 23 with these party sized Play-doh cups.
 She got to give the lamb a tail, make a river and more.
 She was learning scripture and having fun doing it!
 Who says Bible class needs to be boring?
 Not me!
 Let’s make Bible class a place our kids and their friends actually desire to be.
 We are not “entertaining” kids, we simply recognize how children learn best and “teach” this way.
 Your teaching does not have to include Play-doh, but it should capture children’s attention and make them desire to participate.

 I’m attaching a copy of the Psalm 23 Play-doh mat I used this week.
 Feel free to download, copy and use as much as you would like.
 Send it home with kids to play at home.
+Want it to last?
+Laminate it!
+It’s super easy with a Home Laminator like this one from Amazon and it’s inexpensive.
 I am working on a full set of 24 at the moment since my kiddo’s enjoyed it so much.
-I will post when they are ready in the event any of you are interested in using them for your classes or to simply send home with families as a way to intentionally bring God’s word into the home each week.
+You can find all of these as they are uploaded to RaiseKidsForChrist.com on the Story Mats page.
+I will post when they are ready in the event any of you are interested in using them for your classes or to simply send home with families as a way of intentionally bringing God’s word into the home each week.
 (This may be a great idea for children’s gifts this Christmas with a small party sized Play-doh.)
-I have the stories I plan on using, but would love to hear those you would like to see.

 Promoting Jesus?
 When there’s so much on the web these days, how do we stand out and get seen by the right people?
 I will happily share my recent experience.